koltondecker/Weather-Dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

+<strong>View Deployed Project here:<strong> https://koltondecker.github.io/Weather-Dashboard/

 Everyone has to deal with weather and everyone needs to know what the weather is, maybe in multiple parts of the world at once.
 With my weather dashboard application, you can view current weather information and a 5 day forecast for any city you search for (This is limited to the most popular result for that searched city.
 Plans are to implement more targeted searches in the future to ensure you can differentiate duplicate city names.)
 This is all done with the power of APIs.
-Geolocation-DB API and IPStack API are both used for getting current location from the user.
+Geolocation-DB API and ipapi API are both used for getting current location from the user.
 OpenWeatherMap API's are used to get the current weather, uv index, and 5 day forecast for the searched city.
 Information is dynamically created and appended to page.

 Users don't want to have to search for their commonly searched for cities each time they open their weather dashboard either so I have created a 10 most recently searched list on the left side.
 The weather dashboard also displays the last searched for city on application open.
 All recent cities are saved in local storage.

-*****Insert Pictures here with display of functionality*****

 ## User Story